McKinney-Vento Homeless Assistance Act

 - Removal of barriers to enrollment and school participation.
 For example, obtaining birth certificates or other necessary records.

-- Transportation to and from school (comparable to other students) and for extracurricular activities when feasible.
+- Transportation to and from school if eligible and requested and for extracurricular activities when feasible.

 - School supplies, clothes for school, hygiene and other daily living items.